640 South State StreetDover, Delaware 19901

-Your doctor will ask you questions about how the injury occurred and if you are having any symptoms.
-Your doctor will also likely want to know if you were unconscious after your injury and will ask you questions to evaluate your thought process.
+Your healthcare provider will ask you questions about how the injury occurred and if you are having any symptoms.
+He or she will also likely want to know if you were unconscious after your injury and will ask you questions to evaluate your thought process.

-Your doctor may want to do X-rays or a CT or MRI scan of your head and neck to assess the extent of the injury.
+Your healthcare provider may want to do X-rays or a CT or MRI scan of your head and neck to assess the extent of the injury.

 If your injury is severe, you may need surgery to treat bleeding or bruising.
 After treatment, you may also need rehabilitation.
 During rehab, therapists may help you regain abilities and skills that were lost due to the injury.
 For example, you may need help learning to speak, move, and take care of yourself again.
 Social support is also an important part of rehab for you and your family.

 You can take many steps to protect yourself from a traumatic brain injury: